chivalry/filemaker-custom-functions/README.md

 All of the custom functions can be found in three places:

-1. Within a FileMaker 13 file, `CustomFunctions.fmp12`.
-This is the golden master and the only place a function is guaranteed to be.
+1. Within a FileMaker 13 file, `Main.fmp12`.
+This is the golden master and the only place a standard function is guaranteed to be.
-2. Within a FileMaker 11 file, `CustomFunctions.fp7`.
+2. Within a FileMaker 11 file, `Main.fp7`.
 Incompatible custom functions that take advantage of FileMaker 12+ features, such as `ExecuteSQL`, will not be included here.
-3. Within a text file in a parent folder named for the functions group, such as `CustomFunctions/Lists/lsts.First.fmcalc`.
+3. Within a text file in a parent folder named for the functions group, such as `Main/Lists/lsts.First.fmcalc`.
 The `fmcalc` extension will allow the proper syntax highlighting within vim if the [filemaker.vim](https://github.com/chivalry/filemaker.vim) plugin is installed.

-There's one more file included for historical reference only, `CustomFunctionsArchive.fmp12`, which contains the custom functions I had in their original format before I began editing them to conform to standards and eliminating them if they weren't actually used or likely to be used.
+There's one more file included for historical reference only, `Archive.fmp12`, which contains the custom functions I had in their original format before I began editing them to conform to standards and eliminating them if they weren't actually used or likely to be used.
+If a function is collected but not used in main because it's not yet a standard function, it may be stored here.

 ## Standards